osmandapp/web/main/docs/user/plugins/osm-editing.md

 4. Depending on the [Offline editing](#settings) setting, you can save the data locally or [upload it](../map/map-context-menu#-upload-poi--osm-note).

 ### Add tags

-You can easily add OSM [tags](https://wiki.openstreetmap.org/wiki/Tags) to the POI. Аfter entering a few characters into the search bar, the program will prompt possible tags.

 <Tabs groupId="operating-systems">